 The pH is the measurement of how acidic or alkaline a person’s urine is.
 Doctors often test the urine pH and other diagnostic tests when a person has symptoms possibly related to a problem in the urinary tract or kidneys.

-Different laboratories may have different ranges for “normal” pH levels.
+However, different laboratories may have different ranges for “normal” pH levels.
 The laboratory report will explain the normal and abnormal levels for the specific laboratory.
 A doctor will usually explain these results to the person.

 Acidic foods include:

-- high-protein foods
+- animal-protein foods